Drug & Alcohol Policy Statement

 Employee Assistance Program/Education and Awareness

 It is the intent of the College to offer an opportunity for rehabilitation to those employees who are impaired by controlled substances and have violated the foregoing section(s) of this policy.
 This action will not excuse them from the consequences of illegal acts or require or result in any special privileges or exemptions from standard job performance requirements, general disciplinary action or established personnel policies or practices.
-The College will provide access to information concerning drug use and related problems to all employees by means of the educational services of the Care24 Employee Assistance Program.
+The College will provide access to information concerning drug use and related problems to all employees by means of the educational services of the Care24 Employee Assistance Program, a division of United Healthcare.

 - Awareness sessions will be made available for all employees of the Community College of Rhode Island.